Skip to main content

 Anywhere true or false are allowed, you can use other values as well.

-The values false and null are falsey, which means Sass considers them to indicate falsehood and cause conditions to fail.
+The values false and null are falsy, which means Sass considers them to indicate falsehood and cause conditions to fail.
 Every other value is considered truthy, so Sass considers them to work like true and cause conditions to succeed.

 Null